webtoknow/fx-trading-app/Week_06/Theory/README.md

 #### Observables vs Promises

-- using **Promises**, we make a request and waiting for a **single response** - it will not be multiple responses on same request
-- attempting to resolve same Promise again with an another value will fail - it is always resolved with the first value and ignore the future ones
+- **Observables** differ from **Promises** in several ways:
-- **Observables** allow to resolve (better saying, **emit**) multiple values
+  - Observables allow for emitting multiple values over time, while Promises handle a single response.
+  - Promises are eager and always return the first value, while Observables are lazy and execute only when someone subscribes.
+  - Observables are cancelable, allowing you to stop them when needed.

 ```JavaScript
 const observable = new Observable((observer) => {